kohlkopf/kohlkopf.github.io/_posts/2018-12-20-jekyll_dev.md

 ![terminal](/img/2018-12-20-jekyll_dev/terminal.png)

 Assuming you already have Ruby installed and a Jekyll site running, kick up an RStudio session.
 Shift the focus to **Terminal** with the shortcut ⌥⇧ T or just click on it.
-CStill in the terminal,  change to your project directory and run:
+Still in the terminal,  change to your project directory and run:

 ```{bash}
 $ jekyll serve